10/30/2025

 Training late elementary and middle school teachers in explicit reading instruction based on the science of reading has been shown to improve the reading abilities of adolescent learners.
 In one example, middle school teachers who received early literacy instruction taught phonological awareness to students who struggled to read.
 All of the participating students except one made significant gains in their literacy skills and their attitudes toward reading.

-Grounded in the science of reading, Lexia Aspire is a flexible, self-paced professional learning solution that empowers all educators to accelerate the literacy skills of students in grades 4–8.
-Because Aspire professional learning is delivered online in flexible, bite-sized chunks, teachers can experience it at their convenience, gaining the skills and strategies they need to support literacy in a way that fits into their busy schedules.
+Grounded in the science of reading, Aspire is a flexible, self-paced professional learning solution that empowers all educators to accelerate the literacy skills of students in grades 4–8.
+Because Aspire is delivered online in flexible, bite-sized chunks, teachers can experience it at their convenience, gaining the skills and strategies they need to support literacy in a way that fits into their busy schedules.
 These online modules can also be revisited as many times as needed to support teachers’ ongoing development.

 A teacher who’s skilled in applying science of reading principles can create a more equitable learning environment by fostering literacy for every student.
 Providing high-quality, personalized professional learning to teachers of adolescents gives them the knowledge they need to do this successfully—while significantly improving student outcomes.